base-link/base/book/hint.md

 ## Idioms

-BaseTree idioms are standard ways of doing common programming things.
+NoteTree idioms are standard ways of doing common programming things.
-Here we show how to write BaseTree for common situations.
+Here we show how to write NoteTree for common situations.

 ### Defining a simple variable